Perelandric/go/src/encoding/json/proposal.md

 ## Drawbacks

  - The developer must understand that this sentinel object is related specifically to the `omitempty` option on `struct` fields, and that returning it under any other condition is effectively returning `nil`.
+ - If a type in another package does not return `json.CanOmit` when in its zero-state, the developer must resort to aliasing or embedding the desired type, and defining a `MarshalJSON` method on that new type.

 ## Alternatives